Charlottetown Airport

-Charlottetown Airport is located 3 NM north of Charlottetown, Prince Edward Island, Canada.
+Charlottetown Alexander B. Campbell Airport is located 3 NM north of Charlottetown, Prince Edward Island, Canada.
 The airport is currently run by the Charlottetown Airport Authority, is owned by Transport Canada and forms part of the National Airports System.

-The airport is classified as an airport of entry by NAV CANADA and is staffed by the Canada Border Services Agency.
+The airport is classified as an airport of entry by Nav Canada and is staffed by the Canada Border Services Agency.
 CBSA officers at this airport can handle aircraft with no more than 60 passengers or 368 if off-loaded in stages.
+They can also unload general aviation aircraft with no more that 15 people on board at the marine terminal.

 History

 Upton Field

 The first aircraft to operate in the Charlottetown area was one that landed at the exhibition grounds east of the city's central business district in 1912; it was not until 1931 that a permanent airfield was built.
 The first facility was known as Upton Field (later Upton Airport) and consisted of two turf runways 2800 ft and 1600 ft respectively, opening on January 16, 1932.
 Upton was a farm located in the western part of Queens Royalty, northwest of the city proper.
-The airfield was leased to Canadian Airways Limited from October 9, 1932, to October 9, 1938, although the airfield was only licensed until June 30, 1938.
+The airfield was leased to Canadian Airways from October 9, 1932, to October 9, 1938, although the airfield was only licensed until June 30, 1938.
 Throughout this time, Upton Airport received the first air mail service in Canada.

 Today the site is farmland and trees, and a popular area for walking dogs, hiking, cross country skiing, and other recreational activities.